TurnBench-MS: A Benchmark for Evaluating Multi-Turn, Multi-Step Reasoning in Large Language Models: Related Work

 \section{Related Work}

-\textbf{LLMs in Interactive Game Environments:} Recent work has explored the use of LLMs as agents in interactive games to assess their planning, reasoning, and decision-making capabilities across diverse domains such as board games, card games, and social deduction settings~\citep{schultz2024mastering, xu2023exploring, akata2023playing, light2023avalonbench, meta2022human, wang2023describe, zhuang2025pokerbench, tang2025dsgbench}.
+\paragraph{LLMs in Interactive Game Environments.} Recent work has explored the use of LLMs as agents in interactive games to assess their planning, reasoning, and decision-making capabilities across diverse domains such as board games, card games, and social deduction settings~\citep{schultz2024mastering, xu2023exploring, akata2023playing, light2023avalonbench, meta2022human, wang2023describe, zhuang2025pokerbench, tang2025dsgbench}.
 These benchmarks typically present the game state in textual or structured formats and prompt LLMs to make the next move using natural language generation.
 For instance, PokerBench~\citep{zhuang2025pokerbench} adopts classification-based decision scenarios, while AvalonBench~\citep{light2023avalonbench} and BALROG~\citep{paglieri2025balrogbenchmarkingagenticllm} evaluate agents through multi-turn, interactive gameplay.
+More recently, LMAct~\citep{ruoss2025lmactbenchmarkincontextimitation} and MastermindEval~\citep{golde2025mastermindevalsimplescalablereasoning} extend this line of work by framing game-based reasoning as multi-step, multi-turn interaction tasks.
+Unlike benchmarks focused on win rate or action legality, these settings emphasize the process of rule discovery and iterative hypothesis testing in constrained domains.
 Common evaluation metrics include win rate, legality of actions, strategy optimality, and task completion.

-\textbf{Benchmarks for Multi-Step and Logical Reasoning:} To more directly evaluate reasoning capabilities, recent studies have proposed benchmarks focused on multi-step logical and mathematical inference.
-Multi-LogiEval~\citep{patel2024multi} and Belief-R1~\citep{wilie2024belief} reveal that even advanced LLMs like GPT-4 and Claude struggle with tasks involving deep reasoning and belief revision.
-MuSR~\citep{sprague2023musr} embeds multi-step logic challenges in long-form narratives to test long-context reasoning.
-Other efforts leverage real-world tasks such as mathematics competitions (e.g., AIME~\citep{AIME2024}) to benchmark high-level mathematical reasoning.
-CriticBench~\citep{lin2024criticbench} and MR-Ben~\citep{zeng2024mr} further highlight the potential of multi-round, self-reflective prompting for improving LLM reasoning through iterative critique and correction.
+\paragraph{Benchmarks for Multi-Step and Logical Reasoning.} To more directly evaluate reasoning capabilities, recent studies have proposed benchmarks focused on multi-step logical and mathematical inference.
+LogiEval~\citep{patel2024multi}, Belief-R1~\citep{wilie2024belief}, MuSR~\citep{sprague2023musr}, and AIME~\citep{AIME2024} test multi-step reasoning in logical and mathematical domains, often revealing that even advanced LLMs struggle with deep inference.
+Complementary efforts such as CriticBench~\citep{lin2024criticbench} and MR-Ben~\citep{zeng2024mr} explore multi-round self-reflective prompting to enhance reasoning through critique and correction.